-Interdisciplinary Child Welfare Institute (2 cr. hrs.)
-TBD
+Interdisciplinary Child Welfare Institute (2 cr. hrs.) *Not Offered Summer of 2014*

 This course combines a thorough understanding of the basic skills of mediation with the substantive knowledge of the relevant issues on divorce such as custody, visitation, support and property division.
 The student will receive education and training that will explore these areas as well as provide the necessary educational requirements to comply with the standard divorce/domestic mediation certification.
 Prerequisites or co-requisite: Mediation.
 Note: Course approved by Ohio Supreme Court requirements for a 40 hours of actual class time/ 40 hours CLE.

 Health Care & Dispute Resolution (2 cr. hrs.)
 August 4-8, 1:00 pm to 4:30 pm